 Remind students to hold the handrail as they board and exit the bus to avoid slipping.
-Take a second look as students exit to make sure they are clear of the vehicle and that no clothing, bags or personal items are caught in the door before www.steo.ca
+Take a second look as students exit to make sure they are clear of the vehicle and that no clothing, bags caught in the door before closing it and leaving the stop.